dwave-examples/knapsack/README.md

     unselected items.
-  - Constraint: A quadratic model with the previously created binary variables, where the linear biases are set equal to the weight of each item, is created with the requirement that the total weight no exceed the container's capacity.
+  - Constraint: A quadratic model with the previously created binary variables, where the linear biases are set equal to the weight of each item, is created with the requirement that the total weight must not exceed the container's capacity.
 * `parse_inputs()` is a utility function that reads data from the example files.
 * `parse_solution()` parses and displays the results returned from the solver.